prerana1821/doodleboard/README.md

 - **Undo/Redo**: Supports undo and redo actions for drawing.
 - **Download**: Allows users to download the content image.

+More features to come! 😍😇

+## Technologies Used

+- JavaScript
+- HTML5 Canvas
+- CSS

 ## TODO Features

 - [x] marker ( change width, colors, 3 types of style, 2 types edges ) - DONE